universal-mcp/google-sheet/src/universal_mcp_google_sheet/README.md

-# GoogleSheet MCP Server
+# GoogleSheetApp MCP Server

-An MCP Server for the GoogleSheet API.
+An MCP Server for the GoogleSheetApp API.

 ## 🛠️ Tool List

-This is automatically generated from OpenAPI schema for the GoogleSheet API.
+This is automatically generated from OpenAPI schema for the GoogleSheetApp API.

 | Tool | Description |